verdaccio/monorepo/plugins/google-cloud/README.md

 ### Requirements

-* Google Cloud Account
+* Google Cloud Platform Account
+* Google Cloud Platform project that is using [Google Firestore in Datastore mode](https://cloud.google.com/firestore/docs/firestore-or-datastore)
-* Service account with 'Cloud Datastore Owner' role and read/write access to the bucket
+* Service account with 'Cloud Datastore Owner' role and read/write access to the storage bucket
 * Verdaccio server (see below)

 ```